-Bradley University is committed to a policy of non-discrimination and the promotion of equal opportunities for all persons regardless of age, color, creed, disability, ethnicity, marital status, national origin, race, religion, sex, sexual orientation, or veteran status.
-The University also is committed to compliance with all applicable laws regarding non-discrimination, harassment and affirmative action.
+Bradley University is committed to a policy of non-discrimination and the promotion of equal opportunities for all persons regardless of age, color, creed, disability, ethnicity, marital status, national origin, race, religion, sex, sexual orientation, gender identity and expression or veteran status.
+The University is also committed to compliance with all applicable laws regarding non-discrimination, harassment and affirmative action.